 Kinkaku-Ji Temple looked like a dream.
 It floats above the ground, shining brightly in its splendour and beauty.
 Standing at the entrance of Kinkaku-Ji Temple, you’re greeted by a large pond with several islands scattered across it.
 The sun was setting, and the entire structure glittered because the temple was built out of gold.

 Ancient records hint that the structure has been around since 1397, when Yoshimitsu built it.
 The Chinese-style building looks stunning even in pictures.

 5. Kiyomizu-Dera Temple

-The Kiyomizu-Dera Temple is the oldest wooden structure in Kyoto, going back to almost 1,300 years ago.
+A history lover’s guide to Kyoto would be incomplete without mentioning the Kiyomizu-Dera Temple.
+This is the oldest wooden structure in Kyoto, going back to almost 1,300 years ago.
 It is a style of architecture known as a ‘tahō-zukuri’ or ‘architecture for the gods’.
 The temple is a UNESCO World Heritage Site and one of the many UNESCO World Heritage Sites you can find in Kyoto.

 This blog was written by Pakistani Japan Fan Tahira.
 She is a travel blogger who loves to write about art, culture, and beautiful destinations.
 Her travelling experiences will help you in finding the best tourist attractions.

 What is your favourite place in Kyoto?
 Share your experiences in our Facebook group!